Rolling for a Scene

 What exactly does it mean for heroes to contribute to a scene check?

 Whatever a hero does fictionally justifies what she contributes to the roll mechanically.
-She might be casting spells, fighting off hordes, rigging up traps, or gabbing with courtiers—likely she’s doing a bunch of things over some length of time, as determined by the GM.
+She might be casting spells, fighting off hordes, rigging up traps, or gabbing with courtiers—likely she’s doing all these things throughout the duration of the scene.

-For this reason, spells or abilities the heroes might be using as part of their action can't be used to enhance the roll itself.
-For example, you can't confer advantage on the roll with a spell.
+For this reason, spells or other abilities the heroes might be using as part of their action can't be used to enhance the roll itself.
+For example, you can't confer advantage on the roll with a spell or alter its TN with a stance.
 The roll is the collaborative outcome of everyone who contributes to the scene.

 Raises & Wagers

-The GM may offer a raise in acts 2 and 3, before the party rolls.
+The GM may offer a raise in acts 2 and 3, after he rules the attribute.

 A raise represents new developments in the scene the party can take advantage of, if they accept the added risk.